-This test procedure incorporates by reference the definitions set forth in the "California Evaporative Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles" as amended March 22, 2012, and Title 13, California Code of Regulations (CCR) Section 2417.
-In addition, the following definitions apply:
+In addition to the following definitions, the definitions set forth in the incorporated "California Evaporative Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles" as last amended December 6, 2012, and title 13, California Code of Regulations (CCR), section 2417, apply:

-- 1.1.1 For the purpose of this procedure, when the term "Administrator" is used in any federal regulations referenced within this document, it shall mean the ARB Executive Officer or his or her authorized representative or designate. - 1.1.2 For the purpose of this procedure, the term "ARB" refers to the California Air Resources Board. - 1.1.3 For the purpose of this procedure, the term "Deterioration factor" means the ratio of emissions after and before durability testing. - 1.1.4 For the purpose of this procedure, the term "Executive Officer" refers to the ARB Executive Officer or his or her authorized representative or designate. - 1.1.5 For the purpose of this procedure, the term "horizontal plane" shall mean: - 1.1.5.1 For vehicles with two wheels, the plane which contains the line defined by the points where the vehicle's front and rear tires are in contact with the testing surface when positioned in normal upright riding position on the level testing surface and which is parallel to the axis of the wheel axles. - 1.1.5.2 For vehicles with three or more wheels, the plane defined by the points where the vehicle's tires contact the testing surface while the vehicle is positioned in normal upright riding position on the level testing surface with the tires inflated to normal manufacturer recommendations. - 1.1.6 For the purpose of this procedure, when the term "methanol" is used in any federal regulations referenced within this document, it shall mean methanol and/or ethanol, except as otherwise indicated in this test procedure. - 1.1.7 For the purpose of this procedure, the term "travel axis" shall mean the axis defined by the direction the vehicle travels while in normal use and located in the horizontal plane that the vehicle sits. - 1.1.8 For the purpose of this procedure, the term "upright axis" shall mean a line passing through the travel axis which is perpendicular to the horizontal plane.
-Under normal use conditions, this is the same as the vertical axis. - 1.1.9 For the purpose of this procedure, the term "useful life" shall mean the time required for half the number of vehicles sold in a model year to no longer be in use.
+- 1.1.1 For the purpose of this procedure, when the term "Administrator" is used in any federal regulations referenced within this document, it shall mean the ARB Executive Officer or his or her authorized representative or designate. - 1.1.2 For the purpose of this procedure, the term "ARB" refers to the California Air Resources Board. - 1.1.3 For the purpose of this procedure, the term "Deterioration factor" means the ratio of emissions after and before durability testing or the value of any positive increase in emissions from before or after durability testing. - 1.1.4 For the purpose of this procedure, the term "Executive Officer" refers to the ARB Executive Officer or his or her authorized representative or designate. - 1.1.5 For the purpose of this procedure, the term "horizontal plane" shall mean: - 1.1.5.1 For vehicles with two wheels, the plane which contains the line defined by the points where the vehicle's front and rear tires are in contact with the testing surface when positioned in normal upright riding position on the level testing surface and which is parallel to the axis of the wheel axles. - 1.1.5.2 For vehicles with three or more wheels, the plane defined by the points where the vehicle's tires contact the testing surface while the vehicle is positioned in normal upright riding position on the level testing surface with the tires inflated to normal manufacturer recommendations. - 1.1.6 For the purpose of this procedure, when the term "methanol" is used in any federal regulations referenced within this document, it shall mean methanol and/or ethanol, except as otherwise indicated in this test procedure. - 1.1.7 For the purpose of this procedure, the term "travel axis" shall mean the axis defined by the direction the vehicle travels while in normal use and located in the horizontal plane that the vehicle sits. - 1.1.8 For the purpose of this procedure, the term "upright axis" shall mean a line passing through the travel axis which is perpendicular to the horizontal plane.
+Under normal use conditions, this is the same as the vertical axis.